erdemkeren/udacity-reactnd-redux-and-asynchronicity/README.md

-The source code of the application developed for tue Udacity React Webinar: **"Redux and asynchronicity (thunk middleware)"**
+The source code of the application developed for the Udacity React Webinar: **"Redux and asynchronicity (thunk middleware)"**

 This application utilizes the api of https://randomuser.me and the [table component of ant design](https://ant.design/components/table/) and demonstrates an example usage of thunk middleware with async requests.